Make a Reservation

 About the food

-Menus celebrates Chef Ted Habiger’s artful approach to the aesthetics, influences, and origins of a dish.
+Menus celebrate Chef Ted Habiger’s artful approach to the aesthetics, influences, and origins of a dish.
 Like the museum’s exhibition calendar, the menu will change, and visitors will often find connections between the two, like the Lucía Vidales quesadilla, which Habiger developed with the Monterrey, Mexico-based 2025 Atrium Project artist while she was working on her site specific installation that opened with a ticketed dinner by Habiger in September.

 A three-time James Beard Foundation Outstanding Chef Award nominee, Habiger is a chef, restaurateur, sommelier, and entrepreneur with a decades-long commitment to local farmers and sustainable practices.
 He led Cafe Allegro, Kansas City's top Zagat-rated restaurant (1996–2000), served as sous chef at Danny Meyer's Union Square Cafe in New York City (2001–2003).
 Habiger is the owner and chef at Room 39, which opened in 2004 and recently joined the new CPKC Stadium as a vendor for the Kansas City Current.
 In addition to Room 39, Habiger is chef partner at Ánima, a restaurant in Mérida, Mexico, and he owns a commissary kitchen in Kansas City that supports local food trucks and entrepreneurs.